Code4PuertoRico/covid19-response/CONTRIBUTING.md

 To clean up issues and PRs:

-* Search the issue tracker for issues or PRs, and add the term `updated:<=YYYY-MM-DD`, where the date is 30 days before today.
+* Search the Issue Handler for issues or PRs, and add the term `updated:<=YYYY-MM-DD`, where the date is 30 days before today.
 * Go through each issue *from oldest to newest*, and close them if **all of the following are true**:
   * not opened by a maintainer
   * not marked as `critical`